Kaludii/ChatGPT-Turbo-SMS/README.md

 -   Utilizes Twilio API for SMS handling and OpenAI API for processing user queries
 -   Supports local deployment and also easily deployable on DigitalOcean using tmux for persistent sessions
 -   Utilizes ngrok for easy access to the application
+-   Can easily change system role by replacing the content 'You are a helpful assistant.' to anything else in line 25 in app.py
+ > `{"role": "system", "content": "You are a helpful assistant."}`

 ## Prerequisites